 Breakfast.
 Lunch and Dinner

-Early this evening we make our way back to Sandspit and take the short ferry to Queen Charlotte city.
+Early this evening we make our way back to Sandspit and take the short ferry to Village of Queen Charlotte.
 Overnight Sea Raven Motel (or similar) Breakfast, Lunch, Dinner

 This morning we visit the award winning Haida Heritage Center in Skidegate to learn more about the way of life of these amazing the people.
 The Centre contains a museum and celebrates the living culture of the Haida people with areas that demonstrate how the totem poles were carved and how the canoes were made.
 This afternoon we drive to the northern part of Graham Island to visit Masset and area.
 Overnight Sea Raven Motel (or similar) Breakfast & Dinner